-- 1. Communication

-- 2. Safety

-- 3. Respect

-Communication: We will communicate clear instructions for adhering to expectations for safety.

-Safety: We will follow all safety procedures and guidelines.

-Respect: We will be respectful to adults, students and ourselves by using exhibiting professionalism in our communication and actions.
+- 1. Communicating clear instructions for adhering to expectations for safety - 2.
+Follow all safety procedures and guidelines - 3.
+Respect adults and students by using exhibiting professionalism in our communication and actions

 Knowing Your Rights and Exercising Responsibilities

 All ACPS students have legal rights and individual liberties under the Constitution and laws of the United States, and the Commonwealth of Virginia.
 ACPS School Board policies and regulations support these rights.
 Students may exercise these rights as long as they do not interfere with the rights of others, or the school's ability to provide a safe learning environment and educational opportunities.
 With these rights come inherent responsibilities as a student.
 While this list is not exhaustive, it highlights many of the rights that are applicable within the educational/school setting.